ychen-uoft/msFeatureCmp/README.md

 Under construction
 ```

-Raw data (used for examples) is located in the “inst/extdata” directory.
-The three files (one mzML and two featureXMLs) need to be unzipped
-before they can be used.

 If R has trouble finding the correct Python environment (and you have
 checked that all the Python prerequisites outlined above have been
 installed properly), then you can set it by hand with